Louis Salica: Second World Bantam title defenses

 On April 25, 1941, he won a fifteen round NBA World Bantamweight Championship defense against Lou Transparenti in Baltimore, Maryland.

 On January 13, 1941, he defeated Tommy Forte for the first time in a fifteen round split decision World Title defense at Philadelphia.
 "From the seventh to the thirteenth round Forte battered Salica around the ring".
 In the fourth round Forte injured Salica's eye, causing problem for Salica through the remainder of the bout.
 In the fourteenth and fifteenth rounds Salica recovered his form and took the fight to Forte, winning the close bout by only one round.
 On June 16, 1941, he defended his title in a more impressive fifteen round unanimous decision against Tommy Forte before a significant crowd of 14,500 at Shibe Park in Philadelphia.
 Forte entered the ring an underdog in the betting but came from behind to win the later rounds (but not the fight).
 It was his last successful NBA World Championship defense.
 There were no knockdowns in the bout.
-Salica had lost to Forte the previous October in a ten round uanimous decision in a non-title match in Philadelphia.
+Salica had lost to Forte the previous October in a ten round unanimous decision in a non-title match in Philadelphia.
 His two subsequent victories in title fights demonstrated he could improve his skills in title matches.

 On August 8, 1941, he defeated Henry Hook in a ten round Unanimous Decision at the Coney Island Velodrome in Brooklyn, New York.
 Salica was outweighed by around seven pounds and a half pounds in the non-title fight.
 The close fight, described as thrilling, was fought before a crowd of 5,000.
 An excited crowd cheered as Hook continued to reign blows on Salica in late rounds, but was unable to capture the decision.